layansawalha/PhD-Codes/README.md

 # Hybrid Multimodal and Quantum Machine Learning Architectures\

 This repository contains the official code, models and experimental setups for my PhD research.
-The methodology investigates multimodal and hybrid fusion architectures and their effect on classification and prediction performance across medical, scientific and construction datasets[cite: 11].\
+The methodology investigates multimodal and hybrid fusion architectures and their effect on classification and prediction performance across medical, scientific and construction datasets.
 \
 ## Overview of Studies\
 \